๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-Pharmacokinetics answers the fundamental question: what does the body do to the drug?
-You're being tested on your ability to predict how drugs behave once they enter a patient—how quickly they'll work, how long they'll last, and why some patients need different doses than others.
+Pharmacokinetics answers a fundamental question: what does the body do to the drug?
+You need to predict how drugs behave once they enter a patient: how quickly they'll work, how long they'll last, and why some patients need different doses than others.
 These concepts form the quantitative backbone of drug therapy, connecting abstract chemistry to real clinical decisions about dosing intervals, route selection, and patient safety.

 The ADME Framework: How Drugs Move Through the Body